Layman2501/wod20/README.md

-# Vampire the Masquerade 5e System
+# Vampire the Masquerade V20 System

 [![Foundry Shield 0.8.8]][Foundry URL]
 [![MIT License]][MIT URL]
 [![GitHub Super-Linter]][Super-Linter URL]

-This system is for playing Vampire the Masquerade 5th edition on the Foundry Virtual Tabletop System.
+This system is for playing Vampire the Masquerade 20h edition on the Foundry Virtual Tabletop System.

-Licensed VtM5e materials will NOT be provided (list of disciplines, clans, etc.) as this is a system provided for public use for free.
+Licensed materials will NOT be provided (list of disciplines, clans, etc.) as this is a system provided for public use for free.

-There is integration with Dice So Nice!
-To roll regular vampire dice, roll `1dv`.
-To roll Hunger dice, roll `1dh`.
-Replace the 1s with however many dice you want to roll for each type.
+.

 ## Feedback

 Bugs reported as issues to this repo are greatly appreciate.

-Please reach out to me at weinerdolphin#3175 on Discord with issues, feature requests, etc.

-Please check the issues list before suggesting new features. :smiley:

 ## Credits

 Huge thanks to these folks for their contributions:

+* This system is modified version of Rayji96 [foundry-V5] for Foundary
 * This sheet was initially based on the [boilerplate system] by @asacolips#1867
 * French localization started by @Lloyxide#6914
 * Help with french localization by [Lemantia]